 You were very lucky.
 But you also arranged it that way, I think.

-Well Claudia and I in this time are two women together.
+Well Marie and I in this time are two women together.
 We’ve been able to marry in another country but in this country our marriage is not recognised.
 We are able to live together, though.

 [Startled] You have marriage?